 Robert Foote and Lucille Scott Harris Scholarship Fund in Art Studies

-Mary and Louis S. Myers Endowed Scholarship in Art (painting and sculpture majors)
+Mary and Louis S. Myers Endowed Scholarship in Art (with preference given to painting and sculpture majors)

 Edith H. Raleigh Endowed Art Scholarship (recipients must be art majors and graduates of the Akron Public Schools)